Mercenary War: Mutiny

 Freed of their long period of military discipline and with nothing to do, the men grumbled among themselves and refused all attempts by the Carthaginians to pay them less than the full amount due.
 Frustrated by the Carthaginian negotiators' attempts to haggle, all 20,000 troops marched to Tunis, 16 km from Carthage.
 Panicking, the Senate agreed to pay in full.
 The mutinous troops responded by demanding even more.
 Gisco, who had a good reputation with the army, was brought over from Sicily in late 241 BC and despatched to the camp with enough money to pay most of what was owed.
 He started to disburse this, with promises that the balance would be paid as soon as it could be raised.
 The discontent seemed to have abated when, for some unknown reason, discipline broke down.
 Several soldiers insisted that no deal with Carthage was acceptable, a riot broke out, dissenters were stoned to death, Gisco and his staff were taken prisoner and his treasury was seized.
 Spendius, an escaped Roman slave who faced death by torture if he were recaptured, and Matho, a Berber dissatisfied with Hanno's attitude towards tax-raising from Carthage's African possessions, were declared generals.
 The news of a formed, experienced, anti-Carthaginian army in the heart of its territory spread rapidly and many cities and towns rose in rebellion.
 Provisions, money and reinforcements poured in; an additional 70,000 men according to Polybius.
+Rebel coins from this period read 'from the Libyans', suggesting the mutinous troops were hired by the Libyan cities.
+In turn, the rebelling Libyans may have been led by Zarzas.
+Other coins minted by the insurgents were engraved with the Punic letters "A, M, or Z", with the historian Louis Rawlings surmising that these stood for the rebels' main leaders: Autaritus, Mathos, and Zarzas.
 The pay dispute had become a full-scale revolt threatening Carthage's existence as a state.